JackpotRising/jr-docs/docs/homebase/integration.md

 #### 6. Create Game

-Tap the *Create Game* button to generate the game record within Jackpot Rising.
+Tap the **Create Game** button to complete this process.

 ---

 ## Generate SDK Credentials

 Each game has a unique set of SDK credentials that help authenticate and connect it to the Jackpot Rising platform.
-Follow the instructions below to retrieve a game's SDK credentials.
+Follow the instructions below to retrieve your game's SDK credentials.

 Start by tapping the **Games** navigation section.